 Ulcerative colitis (UC) is an inflammatory bowel disease affecting the rectum and extending proximally toward the colon.
 The specific cause is unknown, but there is a genetic predisposition.
 There may also be a higher incidence among Jewish populations.
 Peak incidence often occurs between 15-30 years of age.
-Although food and stress do not cause it, they may worsen symptoms.
+Although food and stress do not cause UC, they may worsen symptoms.

-With ulcerative colitis, the immune system believes that the cells that line the colon, good gut bacteria, are the invaders.
+With ulcerative colitis, the immune system believes that the cells that line the colon, and good gut bacteria, are the invaders.
 Instead of protecting, white blood cells damage the colon’s lining.
-The colon or large intestine’s lining is irritated, inflamed, edematous, and vulnerable to ulcers that may perforate.
+The colon or large intestine’s lining becomes irritated, inflamed, edematous, and vulnerable to ulcers that may perforate.
 As scar tissue grows, flexibility and the capacity to absorb nutrients are lost.

 Nursing Process